Baked Tofu BibimbapJump to Recipe

 One of my goals of 2014 is to experiment with a few new cuisines.
-You guys picked Korean last week in a close poll and, to be honest, I was a bit intimidated.
-But I tried to start simple with the classic Korean dish called bibimbap, which just means “mixed rice.”
+I tried to start simple with the classic Korean dish called bibimbap, which just means “mixed rice.”

 As you might guess, the dish is completely flexible.
 You can put almost anything in and on it with one exception.
 It seemed like every recipe I found during my research used one ingredient that I’d never heard of and definitely couldn’t find in the supermarket.